 Enter your email address to get the recipes and course!
 You'll need to visit your inbox and confirm your subscription to get it.

-There are many reasons why you should consider hoping the pond to Europe, but especially now– during the Winter months, when both the prices and the crowds are lower.
-I’m fortunate to have been able to travel to Europe several times, but I’m convinced that heading over during the winter months is a completely different experience than enjoying Europe during the heavy travel season.
+There are many reasons you should consider hoping the pond to Europe, but especially now– during the Winter months, when both the prices and the crowds are lower.
+I’m fortunate to have been able to travel to Europe several times.
+Still, I’m convinced that heading over during the winter months is a completely different experience than enjoying Europe during the heavy travel season.

 From the Christmas markets to the snow-covered Alps to the stick-to-your-ribs comfort food, enjoying Europe from November to March is magical.

 Here are 6 reasons why you should travel to Europe in the winter.

 Let me paint this cozy picture for you: shops beautifully decorated for Christmas, twinkling lights everywhere, a light dusting of snow and you and your sweetie pop into a tiny hole-in-the-wall for a cup of rich hot cocoa and slice of cake to warm up and relax.
 THIS is Europe in the winter.
 When my husband and I head to Europe in the winter, we play out this scene at least twice a day.
 Although, we sometimes swap espresso, wine or beer for the cocoa.
 Either way, it’s one incredible scene.
 If you like NYC during Christmas, you will love most European cities at Christmas.